 Will Insurance Cover A Mammogram?

-However, insurance companies reserve the right to decide whether or not a procedure such as a mammogram is medically necessary.
-Most companies require that scans such as CT and MRI requests be subject to a “medical necessity review”.
-The purpose of this review is to determine whether a particular diagnostic test or treatment is appropriate and essential.
-Decisions are made based on the standard of care and the individual health plan’s policies and clinical guidelines.
+Many insurers require that scans like CT and MRI undergo a “medical necessity review” to determine whether a procedure is appropriate and essential.
+Decisions are based on both the standard of care and the individual health plan’s policies and clinical guidelines.

 Medmo connects patients with medical imaging prices they can afford, guaranteeing patients will receive the most convenient and affordable services at quality centers, as well as lowering their out-of-pocket costs, even with insurance.